-A stuffy nose and headache can be the result of benign conditions such as colds and allergies.
+A stuffy nose and headache can result from conditions like colds and allergies.
 However, sometimes, they are due to a condition that may require medical attention.

 In this article, we discuss some causes of a headache and stuffy nose, as well as the treatment options available.
 We also look at when a person should seek medical help.